The transmitter consists of three modules: a modulator, a noise generator

 or by the receiver.

-Especially for this purpose, the NRP developed the UVK-153 transmitter tester,
+For this reason, the NRP developed the UVK-153 transmitter tester,

-which is able to check every aspect of a bug.
+which is able to check every aspect of a bug unambiguously.

 ➤ More information